 Where to Go

-There's no better time than March to visit Monteverde Cloud Forest Reserve.
+March is a great time to visit the Monteverde Cloud Forest Reserve.
 Located in the northern highlands, most of the year this area is defined by its misty cloud forest and excessive precipitation.
-But in the dry season you have more of a chance of sun, so come and enjoy the activities.
-There are many on offer, from "skywalks" on suspension bridges over the canopy treeline to adrenaline-pumping zip-line tours.
-Costa Rica is actually the birthplace of the zip-line canopy tour, so you might as well take part in this local activity.
+But in the dry season there's more sun and thus more activities to enjoy.
+These include "skywalks" on suspension bridges over the tree line and adrenaline-pumping zip-line tours.
+Fun fact: Costa Rica is actually the birthplace of the zip-line canopy tour.
 For more on Monteverde, check out this Ultimate Guide.

 Then there are the orchids.
 Every year Costa Rica hosts an orchid show (more on this below) in San José that celebrates the country's national flower.
 And while you're there, be sure to check out some of the capital city's other offerings—here are some suggestions.
-If you can't make the show, feel free to come to the Orchid Garden at Monteverde—there are a whopping 450 species of varying sizes and colors on display, and on any given day there are around 120 plants in full bloom.
+If you can't make the show, feel free to come to the Orchid Garden at Monteverde—there are a whopping 450 species of varying sizes and colors on display and around 120 plants in full bloom.
 Guided tours typically last 45 minutes.

 What to Do

 March brings beach weather to Costa Rica, so enjoy as much sand and sun as possible.
-If you're an active vacationer, head to the Nicoya Peninsula and visit some beaches along the coast, including Playa Hermosa, Tamarindo, and Playa Avellanas.
+If you're an active vacationer, head to the northern Pacific coast and visit some beaches like Playa Hermosa, Tamarindo, and Playa Avellanas.
 Tamarindo is a popular surf destination, so whether you're a first-timer or seasoned wave rider you can come here and enjoy epic waves break both left and right.

 If relaxation is on your agenda, head to the village of Nosara, also on the peninsula.
 There's a beautiful beach here (with good surfing, too), but there are also a number of wellness retreats that offer everything from yoga to full-body massages.
 It's a place to come principally to relax and recharge.